Metallic Yarn – Guide To This Yarn Material & Best Uses

 What Is Metallic Yarn?

 It’s a synthetic fiber sold at moderate prices.
-This fiber isn’t super popular, but it’s shiny and unique.
+This fiber isn’t super popular, but it’s shiny and unique, like lurex yarn.
 They sparkle and great for fun knitting projects.
 It’s available in all colors of the rainbow.

 Where It Comes From & How It’s Made Into Yarn